-We develop a theoretical model showing that in the presence of a time-varying COC, firms channel funds into future states with a high COC by saving cash from external capital when the current COC is relatively low.
+We develop a theoretical model showing that in the presence of time-varying COC, firms channel funds into future states of high COC by saving cash from external capital when current COC is relatively low.
 In particular, when a firm expects a higher COC for future investments, it will increase cash savings from external capital at a low cost to lower the overall cost of capital.
-Cash savings and excess external financing show greater sensitivity to the COC among firms with greater hedging needs.
+Cash savings and excess external financing of firms with greater hedging needs are more sensitive to COC.

-Consistent with the theoretical predictions, we find that both financially constrained and unconstrained firms save more cash from external capital than they save from internal cash flows.
-The cash saving of firms with greater hedging needs is particularly sensitive to their COC.
-Moreover, firms with greater hedging needs tend to issue excess external capital when the COC is relatively low.
+Consistent with the theoretical predictions, we find that both financially constrained and unconstrained firms save more cash from external capital than from internal cash flows.
+Cash savings of firms with greater hedging needs are particularly sensitive to their COC.

+Moreover, firms with greater hedging needs tend to issue excess external capital when COC is relatively low.
 Our findings cannot be fully explained either by the precautionary motive or by the market timing motive.
-Our study illustrates that firms' hedging motive to transfer funds from a low COC state to a higher COC state through cash savings is an important consideration for corporate cash savings policies.
+Our study illustrates that firms' hedging motive to transfer funds from the states of low COC to the states of higher COC through cash savings is an important consideration for corporate cash saving policies.